- Appointment of a professor

-Together with its neighbouring faculties, the Department of Biosciences in the Faculty of Biological and Environmental Sciences of the University of Helsinki constitutes Finland’s largest and most prominent institution engaged in biosciences research and teaching.
-The Viikki Campus is home to four University of Helsinki faculties (Faculty of Biological and Environmental Sciences, Faculty of Pharmacy, Faculty of Agriculture and Forestry, Faculty of Veterinary Medicine) and two independent institutes (Institute of Biotechnology, Neuroscience Centre).
+Together with its neighbouring faculties, the Department of Biosciences in the Faculty of Biological and Environmental Sciences of the University of Helsinki is among the largest institutions engaged in biosciences research and teaching in Europe.
+The Viikki Campus encompasses four faculties of the University of Helsinki (Faculty of Biological and Environmental Sciences, Faculty of Pharmacy, Faculty of Agriculture and Forestry, Faculty of Veterinary Medicine), and two independent institutes (Institute of Biotechnology and the Neuroscience Centre).
 The Viikki Campus also features several public research institutes, such as the Finnish Food Safety Authority EVIRA, certain operations of the Natural Resources Centre Finland LUKE and the VTT Technical Research Centre of Finland.
-At the moment, approximately 2,500 researchers and 6,500 students are at the Viikki Campus.
+At the moment, approximately 2,500 researchers and 6,500 students are based at the Viikki Campus.

-The Viikki Campus provides several core facilities to research groups, with services related to DNA sequencing and the use of microchips, protein chemistry, protein interaction research, flow cytometry, the microinjection of cells, metabolomics, structural biology (NMR, x-ray crystallography), electron and light microscopy, the use of genetically modified animals and plants as well as the phenological analysis of plants.
+The Viikki Campus provides several core facilities to research groups, including services for DNA sequencing and associated work, and the use of microchips, protein chemistry, protein interaction research, flow cytometry, microinjection of cells, metabolomics, structural biology (NMR, x-ray crystallography), electron and light microscopy, the use of genetically modified animals and plants as well as the phenological analysis of plants.
 The core facilities are well-equipped and allow for internationally competitive, high-quality research.

 Faculty of Biological and Environmental Sciences

-The Faculty of Biological and Environmental Sciences consists of the Department of Biosciences, the Department of Environmental Sciences and the biological field stations, and employs a total of 39 professors.
+The Faculty of Biological and Environmental Sciences encompasses the Department of Biosciences, the Department of Environmental Sciences, and three biological field stations, and employs a total of 39 professors.
 Approximately 100 Master's and 50 doctoral degrees are completed at the Faculty annually.
-The Faculty’s yearly budget is approximately 35 m€, of which 50% is competitive external funding.
+The Faculty's yearly budget is approximately 35 m€, 50% of which is competitive external funding.

 Department of Biosciences

-The Department of Biosciences employs approximately 400 members of staff in its six divisions: Biochemistry and Biotechnology, Ecology and Evolutionary Biology, Physiology and Neuroscience, Plant Biology, and Genetics and General Microbiology.
-Its teaching and research topics cover various fields of biology, from the molecular and cellular level to communities and entire ecosystems.
-The Department’s research groups are involved in three Academy of Finland Centres of Excellence: Metapopulation Biology, Biological Interactions, and Molecular Biology of Primary Producers.
-The research staff is very international and e.g. the number of ERC grant holders is greater than in any other department at Helsinki University.
-The Department is very well equipped and offers the staff an excellent research environment.
+The Department of Biosciences employs approximately 400 members of staff distributed across six divisions: Biochemistry and Biotechnology, Ecology and Evolutionary Biology, General Microbiology, Genetics, Physiology and Neuroscience, and Plant Biology.
+The teaching and research topics cover all fields of biology, from the molecular and cellular level to communities and entire ecosystems.
+The Department's research groups are involved in three Academy of Finland Centres of Excellence: Metapopulation Biology, Biological Interactions, and Molecular Biology of Primary Producers.
+The research staff is international and hosts a larger number of ERC grant holders than any other department at Helsinki University.
 The Department also houses the Molecular Ecology and Systematics laboratory (MES).